 - User sends an image (to the bot) of a fashion item to discover shopping options

-- User sends an image (to the bot) of an entire fashion look with an intent of #ShopTheLook This would be particularly useful to discover celebrity outfits and getting inspired from social fashion.
+- User sends an image (to the bot) of an entire fashion look with an intent of #ShopTheLook This would be particularly useful to discover celebrity outfits and getting inspired by social fashion.

 We created a microservice architecture for visual search, that can handle one or more of the image recognition tasks as per the requirement and addresses the above three use cases accordingly.
-It was also understood that fashion hungry consumers who prefer mobile shopping would get inspired from photos on social photo sharing apps like Instagram, Pinterest, Lookbook, and would like to query our bot for visually similar items.
+It was also understood that fashion hungry consumers who prefer mobile shopping would get inspired by photos on social photo-sharing apps like Instagram, Pinterest, Lookbook, and would like to query our bot for visually similar items.

-We put in place a mechanism that when a user selects the url/link from sharing options within the external app, and sends that as a message to our chatbot, we identify the image in the link and respond back with visually similar product matches.
-Here is a link to an Youtube video (https://youtu.be/FWFAq9C9rhE) that the team has created – showcasing and in-brief comparing the visual intelligence of our chatbot – BotCouture, with another consumer chatbot – Mode.ai.
+We put in place a mechanism that when a user selects the url/link from sharing options within the external app and sends that as a message to our chatbot, we identify the image in the link and respond back with visually similar product matches.
+Here is a link to a Youtube video that the team has created – showcasing and in-brief comparing the visual intelligence of our chatbot – BotCouture, with another consumer chatbot – Mode.ai.